dennislwm/examprep-az900/pages/core-services.md

 _Resource group_ is a logical container for resources deployed on Azure.
 All resources must be in a resource group, and a resource can only be a member of a single resource group.

+Resources within a resource group can be from different Azure regions.
 Resource groups cannot be nested, however you can move resources between resource groups.

 Resource groups can help manage and organize your Azure resources.
 If you delete a resource group, all resources contained within it are also deleted.